mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 ### Get analytics method

 Just as the regular `get()` method, the `getAnalyticsVariant()` method returns a representation of the event.
-The reasons we want to have this as a specific method is:
+The reasons we want to have this as a specific method are:

 - The analytics event bus is not the same as the regular one
 - We want to redact the (potentially sensitive) ID